Thomas C. Neibaur: Campaigns and battles

-Private Neibaur served as an automatic rifleman using the French manufactured Chauchat 8mm automatic rifle using a "banana clip" of 20 rounds.
-In February he went into the lines on the Lunéville sector, and then later in March at the Barracat sector.
+Neibaur was a private and served as an automatic rifleman using the French manufactured Chauchat 8mm automatic rifle using a "banana clip" of 20 rounds.
+In February he went into the lines on the Lunéville sector, and then later in March at the Baccarat sector.
 He did not see any real combat except for artillery fire until March 1918, once the German "Ludendorff Offensive" commenced on March 21, 1918.
 He served on the Somme River where the 42nd Division was part of the French 7th Army.

-In June, more American divisions entered the front lines and Neibaur fought in several campaigns, the Aisne, the Aisen-Marne, and the Champagne-Marne through August 1918.
+In June, more American divisions entered the front lines and Neibaur fought in several engagements through August 1918, including the Third Battle of the Aisne, Second Battle of the Marne, and Champagne-Marne.
 As with any infantry regiment, brigade or division, the units rotated and relieved one another on a routine basis.
-During this time, Neibaur was wounded or incapacitated temporarily by German mustard gas.
+During this time, Neibaur was temporarily incapacitated by a German mustard gas attack.

-In August, Brig.
-Gen. Douglas MacArthur assumed command of the 84th Infantry Brigade which consisted of Neibaur's 167th Infantry Regiment and the Iowa National Guard 168th Infantry Regiment.
-In early September General John Pershing, commander of the AEF, received permission to "reduce" the salient that had developed for several years at Saint-Mihiel, southeast of Verdun.
-Beginning on September 12, 1918, the American 1st Army under Pershing commenced an offensive, the first independent American offensive in its own sector of the Western Front.
+In August, Brigadier General Douglas MacArthur assumed command of the 84th Infantry Brigade, which consisted of Neibaur's 167th Infantry Regiment and the Iowa National Guard's 168th Infantry Regiment.
+In early September General John Pershing, commander of the AEF, received permission to "reduce" the salient at Saint-Mihiel, southeast of Verdun.
+Beginning on September 12, 1918, the First United States Army under Pershing commenced an offensive, the first independent American offensive in its own sector of the Western Front.
 Within days, the crumbling German army was thrown back and the salient was reduced causing a "straightening" of the front line.

 On September 26, the Americans launched their second offensive between the Argonne Forest on the left and Meuse River on the right.
 By October 14, the 42nd Division was stalled along the strongly defended Kreimehilde "stellung" (German for position or line).
 Unlike the Saint-Mihiel, the Germans conducted an aggressive and spirited defense.
-The two main terrain features holding up the Rainbow division's advance were hills: Hill 288 and the Còte de Châtillon.
-The 167th, specifically the Neibaur's 3rd Battalion, received the order on the 15th to attack and capture Còte de Châtillon.
+The two main terrain features holding up the Rainbow division's advance were hills: Hill 288 and the Châtillon-sous-les-Côtes.
+The 167th, specifically Neibaur's 3rd Battalion, received the order on the 15th to attack and capture Châtillon-sous-les-Côtes.